chris-vega/chris-vega.github.io/README.md

 Configuration primarily occurs in four files.
 First, `_config.yml`, which contains site variables such as title, tagline, url, and repository address, as well as the author's name and email address for inclusion in blog posts.
 You can also specify the path to an avatar for inclusion in the home (optional).

 Second, you should update icon links in `_includes/particles-home.html` and add/remove icons as needed.
 You might want to add icons that are not included in the theme by default.
-For more information on how to do this, see [this post](https://cvless.netlify.app/2022/08/01/on-the-use-of-icons/).
+For more information on how to do this, see [this post](https://cvless.netlify.app/2022/08/01/on-the-use-of-icons/). (added dev, credly, pluralsight)

 Third, you should customize the file `_includes/contact.html` by inputting your contact details and adding/removing lines as needed.
 This information is prepended to your CV.